pyroface/webservice_lab/README.md

 This is made with Maven
-The primary code that works with JPA and the database is in ServerExample
+The primary code that works with JPA and the database is in core/src/main/ServerExample

 Build with mvn package or press the maven tab on the right and then parent-project > Lifecycle > package